djalbat/propagate-cli/README.md

 4. If `propagate` finds a cyclic dependency, it will tell you and exit whether any of the packages or binaries in the cycle would be affected by the propagation or not.

-It is recommended that you initially use the `dry-run` option, which will list the updates without making any changes.
-And you should always use the `force` and `quietly` options will caution.
-This tool gives surety and confidence if used carefully.
-Used carelessly, it is a blunt instrument!

 ## Installation

 If you are an end user, you can install `propagate` via [npm](https://www.npmjs.com/):